Ricky Rubio: Senior national team

 The young Spaniard competed internationally with the senior Spain National Team at the 2008 Beijing Summer Olympics.
 The team included current and former NBA players such as Pau Gasol, José Calderón, Rudy Fernández, Marc Gasol, Raúl López, Jorge Garbajosa, and Juan Carlos Navarro.

 He played in the 2008 Olympics Basketball Tournament's gold medal game against the USA's "Redeem Team", and at 17 became the youngest player in an Olympic basketball final.
 The team took the silver medal after a loss at the gold, 118–107.
-The team continued international play at the EuroBasket 2009 in Poland, where Spain defeated Serbia for the gold medal, 85–63.
+The team continued international play at the 2009 EuroBasket in Poland, where Spain defeated Serbia for the gold medal, 85–63.
 Rubio's contribution averaged 22.7 minutes, 5.9 points, 2.2 rebounds, 3.9 assists, and 1.4 steals per game.

 Rubio led Spain to a gold medal in the 2019 FIBA Basketball World Cup in China.
 They beat Argentina in the final, 95–75.
 Rubio was chosen as one of the FIBA World Cup All-Star Five alongside Serbian's Bogdan Bogdanovic, France's Evan Fournier, Spain's Marc Gasol, and Argentina's Luis Scola.
 He was also named the World Cup MVP.
+Rubio was named the Spanish Sportsman of the Year, in 2019.

+In the Tokyo 2020 Olympics he broke the record for most points scored against Team USA with 38 points.
+The previous record was 35 points by Butch Lee in the 1976 Montreal Olympics.